How to register a company name in the UK

 2. Decide on an official company address

-If the company name you want is available (for now!) then you now need to register your company name to a UK postal address in order to have somewhere for official notifications to be sent.
+If the company name you want is available (for now), then you need to register it to a UK postal address to have somewhere for official notifications to be sent.

-Create an account (email address, name and password) on Companies House, and then you’ll be prompted to enter your chosen company name and address.
+Simply create an account (email, name and password) on Companies House and then you’ll be prompted to enter your chosen company name and address.

 What should I use as my business address?